 The knowledge store has two tiers: workspace entries that stay with the project, and global entries that follow you across projects.
 Both persist to disk and load automatically on startup, so the orient phase in a new session already has the context that previous sessions accumulated.

-Across all three scenarios, the model’s creative work didn’t change, it generated the same kind of code in each case.
-What changed was what the OODA loop did around it.
-Orient injected context the model couldn’t know about, decide and verify caught a regression the model wasn’t aware of, and persistent knowledge meant orient started informed in future sessions.
-Each of these is a deterministic operation that the harness handles without the model needing to be better at self-evaluation or memory.
+Across all three scenarios the model’s creative work didn’t change, it generated the same kind of code in each case, and what changed was what the OODA loop did around it: orient injected context the model couldn’t know about, decide and verify caught a regression the model wasn’t aware of, and persistent knowledge meant orient started informed in future sessions.
+All of these are deterministic operations that the harness handles, so the improvements don’t depend on the model getting better at self-evaluation or memory.

 What a production version would look like#

-The rule engine is a simplified Datalog.
-Full Datalog solvers support policy enforcement, intent routing, and verification in production.
-The full version supports negation, aggregation, and tiered governance where some rules are immutable kernel axioms and others are learned from data, but the shape of facts being asserted, rules firing, and decisions being derived is the same.
+The rule engine here is a simplified Datalog.
+A full implementation would support negation, aggregation, and tiered governance where some rules are immutable kernel axioms and others are learned from data, but the shape of facts being asserted, rules firing, and decisions being derived would be the same.

 The orient phase finds relevant knowledge by comparing the current task against stored entries using basic keyword-frequency matching, and persists entries as JSON files.
 Production would use an embedding model and vector database for faster, more accurate retrieval, with the entries themselves coming from automated workflows that pull standards and conventions from existing organisational tooling like policy management systems, internal wikis, or compliance platforms rather than relying on someone to type them in.

 The verify phase runs ast.parse() and pytest.
-Production would add linting, type checking, security scanning, and coverage thresholds as additional gates that must pass before output is accepted, but the loop of proposing, checking, and feeding failures back stays the same.
+Production would add linting, type checking, security scanning, and coverage thresholds as additional gates that must pass before output is accepted, while keeping the same loop of proposing, checking, and feeding failures back.

 Try it yourself#